Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Hayden Davis:

-Yes, that's completely correct!
-But if I am to be completely honest, this money is also my bargaining chip with certain people and forces.
-It is precisely because I control this money that I have become a target for attacks, but it also protects me to some extent.
+Yes, that’s completely correct!
+But to be completely honest, this money is also my bargaining chip with certain people and forces.
+It is precisely because I control this money that I have become a target for attacks, but it has also protected me to some extent.

 You have to understand, this is no ordinary scam, nor is it just a typical project failure.
-This is a completely out-of-control plan that involves national levels, even the president of Argentina.
+This is a completely out-of-control plan, involving national levels, even the president of Argentina.

 Host (Coffeezilla):

-I agree with your view; this is indeed an unusual failure of a plan.
+I agree with your view; this is indeed an unusual failed plan.

 Hayden Davis:

-So if I hand over the money now, even to a trusted third-party custodian, I will lose my bargaining chip!
+So if I hand over the money now, even to a trustworthy third-party custodian, I will lose my bargaining chip!
 And in the current situation, I simply cannot dare to do that.

 Do you remember?
 I privately told you what I think might happen next.
 Until Milei and his team give me a clear answer, until I have a truly feasible plan, I will not act rashly!

-This is also why I set myself a 48-hour window—I want to see if anyone can come up with a better plan than "let's drag this out for six months."
+This is also why I set myself a 48-hour window—I want to see if anyone can come up with a better plan than "let this drag on for six months."

 If the final conclusion is that the best plan is to hand over the money, no problem, I can do that without reservation!
-I absolutely do not want to touch this money again; I completely do not want to!
+I really don’t want to touch this money again; I completely don’t want to!

-But in the current situation, my reputation is already ruined; that’s fine; but I have become a target for certain government forces, and this is a big deal, possibly involving more than one government.
+But in the current situation, my reputation is already ruined, which is fine; but I have become a target for certain government forces, which is serious, and it may involve more than one government.

-And my only bargaining chip now is this money.
+And my only bargaining chip right now is this money.

 Part 18: Taking the Blame for Milei?